Coaster Brake Challenge

 I want to join but do not have the stuff to make a bike.

 No problem, I'll have good wheelsets for about 70 bucks, you'll need tires tubes etc. and frames, and complete bikes suitable for this event.
 I can weld BMX dropouts on your steel frame.
 Let me know ASAP so we can get your rig dialed in before the race.
 Complete bikes should run in the 85-200 dollar range depending on what you want.
-Don't want until a few days before to hit me up, I gotta work for a livin' ya know?
+Don't wait until a few days before to hit me up, I gotta work for a livin' ya know?
 I have a few loaner bikes, they are first come, first serve, I don't hold them for a racer, get your own bike and hold it as much as you want...

 Rules for riders: